Category: Snorkel

 📝| Originally Published: April 2026

-My first time snorkeling in Cozumel absolutely sucked.
+My first time snorkeling in Cozumel absolutely sucked, because I tried to do self guided snorkeling when I should have paid the $55 to book a Cozumel snorkel tour.
 I’m not joking.
-I cut my foot open, my mask wouldn’t allow me to dive down, and it made me feel self-conscious, though I didn’t realize it until days later.
+I cut my foot open, my mask wouldn’t allow me to dive down, so it made me feel self-conscious, though I didn’t realize what the problem was until days later.

 I was so upset this day.
 I vowed to never snorkel again!

 I couldn’t see many of the fish I expected to see.
-To top it off, on my second attempt, I got stung by a jellyfish!
-Since then, I’ve had much better experiences, but it was through trial and error.
-Before you book one of those Cozumel Snorkeling tours, or try your hand at shore snorkeling read this article see if that is the best choice.
+To top it off, on my second attempt I got stung by a jellyfish!
+Since then, I’ve had much better experiences with snorkeling here, but it was through much trial and error.

 This blog will save you the pain, hassle, and time by sharing all my Cozumel snorkeling knowledge and island experience accumulated over seven years.
-I’m more of a land animal, but I’ve snorkeled here almost a dozen times and facilitated over 930 guided snorkeling tours.
+I’m more of a land animal for sure, but I’ve snorkeled here almost a dozen times and facilitated over 930 guided snorkeling tours.

 A man diving off the back of a blue jet ski into Crystal clear Cozumel water to snorkel